ilpincy/argos3-multivesta/README.md

 or
 $ java -Djava.library.path=. -cp ARGoSMultiVesta.jar entryPointMultivesta.UniqueEntryPoint server PORTNUMBER

+	WHERE
-where 	1) PORTNUMBER is the port where the server will receive the information from the client (at address ipoftheserver:PORTNUMBER)
+	1) PORTNUMBER is the port where the server will receive the information from the client (at address ipoftheserver:PORTNUMBER)

 e.g.:
 $ java -Djava.library.path=. -cp ARGoSMultiVesta.jar vesta.mc.NewVestaServer 49141